QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

 provide function.
 The applicable IETF YANG modules are described, as well as other dependencies that are needed.

-[Editorial Note] In future versions of this document, an appendix will also provide JSON examples.
+[Editors Note] In future versions of this document, an appendix will also provide JSON examples.

 ## Problem Statement